 Examples

-These writers use dearth well:
+These writers use dearth in the traditional sense:

-A seemingly infinite number of op-ed pieces bemoan the dearth of medals we’re earning or have earned . . .
+A seemingly infinite number of op-ed pieces bemoan the dearth of medals we’re earning or have earned.
 [Eccentric Muse]

 Aleksandar Hemon points to this dearth of translated literature in his introduction to Best European Fiction 2010, a new anthology.
 [NHPR]